paul-heyse/kgfoundry/docs/enrich_pipeline.md

 # Enrichment Pipeline Overview

+The enrichment CLI now lives under `codeintel_rev/cli/enrich/` as a single Typer application that exposes the full pipeline (`exports`, `all`, `to-duckdb`), analytics (`analytics` subcommands), overlays, and DuckDB ingestion from one entry point (`codeintel-enrich`).
+The new CLI wires into the same staging flow described below and reuses the shared context in `services/enrich/**`.
+Compatibility shims (`codeintel_rev/cli/enrich_pipeline.py`, `cli_enrich.py`, etc.) remain in place so existing automation keeps working, but all new usage should favor the consolidated CLI.

-The enrichment CLI suite (`codeintel_rev/cli/enrich_pipeline.py`, `cli/enrich_analytics.py`, `cli/enrich_overlays.py`) orchestrates a composable set of stages that merge SCIP, LibCST, Tree-sitter, type-checker signals, analytics, and writers into a stable `modules/` artifact bundle.
-The stages are intentionally small, idempotent, and logged via structured `stage=*` spans so operators can pinpoint where time is spent or why a module failed.
+Every stage merges SCIP, LibCST, Tree-sitter, type-checker signals, analytics, and writers into a stable `modules/` artifact bundle.
+Stages are intentionally small, idempotent, and logged via structured `stage=*` spans so operators can pinpoint where time is spent or why a module failed.